Following is a short story that was told to me by an old US Army Colonel. I think it may be as meaningful to you as it was for me:

 He told me a story.

 Not long ago, he was hiring a ranch hand.
 Three applicants showed up.
-Two exprienced ranch hands and one farmer hand.
+Two were experienced ranch hands, and one was a farmer.

 After interviewing the first two ranch hands, he had already made up his mind—the second guy was his pick.

-But out of respect for the third applicant, the farm hand, he decided to speak with him even though his mind was already made up!
+But out of respect for the third applicant, the farm hand, he decided to speak with him even though he had already made up!

 He told him straight up: